-- Many trees and shrubs flower early (often in March-May) providing critical early season food for pollinators. - Trees absorb huge amounts of stormwater runoff. - Shade from trees combat the urban heat island, cooling the ground by up to 40°F. - Planting a diversity of trees and shrubs creates a resilient landscape. - Root systems host billions of microbes that break down pollutants and supply nutrients to plants. - Documented benefits of trees in the landscape include improving public health, sequestration of carbon dioxide from the atmosphere, and increased property values.
+- Many trees and shrubs flower early (often in March-May) providing critical early season food for pollinators. - Trees absorb huge amounts of stormwater runoff. - Shade from trees combat the urban heat island, cooling the ground by up to 40 F. - Planting a diversity of trees and shrubs creates a resilient landscape. - Root systems host billions of microbes that break down pollutants and supply nutrients to plants.